Opty-Fi/megagraph/README.md

      ```sh
      docker-compose up
      ```
-1. In the `defi-protocol-subgraph` root directory, run:
+1. In the `megagraph` root directory, run:
    ```sh
    yarn setup:local
    ```

 ### Deploying to [The Graph](https://thegraph.com):
 1. Create an account and login, and ensure that your [Access token](https://thegraph.com/explorer/dashboard) is populated in your `.env` file
-1. In your local `defi-protocol-subgraph` directory, run:
+1. In your local `megagraph` directory, run:
    ```sh
    yarn setup
    ```